I beg to move,

 The Minister touched on looking at the estate.
 I grew up in Plymouth, seeing the Royal Citadel there.
 Ironically, it had more guns facing over the town than the sound.
 That was because of history: it was built by Charles II and he wanted to remind Plymothians what might happen if they rebelled against him as they had rebelled against his father, holding out for Parliament and thereby denying a crucial port to the royalist forces.
 It is right that 300 years later we move on to having a more modern military estate.
 Some of my family grew up in Stonehouse and have memories of the Stonehouse barracks.
 They might be worthy of history, but 300-year-old barracks with dormitory accommodation are not the sort of place where the most elite soldiers we train should be housed in the 21st century.

 We must not, however, turn the military into just another form of employment.
 While I agree with much of what was said by the hon.
 Member for West Dunbartonshire (Martin Docherty-Hughes), I do not think going down the path of this becoming like any other job is what the vast majority of the military would like to see; nor would it be a sensible decision for our nation.
 Being in the military is a unique role: it brings with it obligations of service but also a huge amount of respect in exchange for taking on board those obligations.
 It clearly would never be possible to have some form of strike arrangement, and I suspect the hon.
-Gentleman made that clear in this contributions, but going down the path suggested would be neither useful nor appropriate.
+Gentleman made that clear in his contribution, but going down the path suggested would be neither useful nor appropriate.
 Our system has served us well.

 I think it safe to say that one thing that has been consistent since the armed forces were formed is that there have always been gripes and comments put up by those who serve, and rightly so, but we would expect them to be dealt with by chains of command and in appropriate areas.
 Having a separate representative body of the military would not be the best way forward, and I do not see that as the solution.

 Does my hon.
-Gentleman agree that military families sometimes do not feel that they can, as civilians, contact their own MPs to raise concerns—not about military matters their partners might be involved in, but about matters for the family unit?
+Friend agree that military families sometimes do not feel that they can, as civilians, contact their own MPs to raise concerns—not about military matters their partners might be involved in, but about matters for the family unit?
 There is often a real lack of confidence that families can talk to Members of Parliament, and we should be doing much more to help them in that regard.

 No one should feel afraid to contact their Member of Parliament in any scenario.
 At the end of the day, we are here to act as our constituents’ advocates and champions, and ultimately, if necessary, to do so confidentially.
 I am always clear that my surgeries are open.